apollographql/apollo-client/docs/source/caching/cache-interaction.md

 ### `writeFragment`

-In addition to reading arbitrary data from the Apollo Client cache, you can _write_ arbitrary data to the cache with the `writeQuery` and `writeFragment` methods.
+In addition to reading "random-access" data from the Apollo Client cache with `readFragment`, you can _write_ data to the cache with the `writeFragment` method.

-> **Any changes you make to cached data with `writeQuery` and `writeFragment` are  not pushed to your GraphQL server.** If you reload your environment, these changes will disappear.
+> **Any changes you make to cached data with `writeFragment` are not pushed to your GraphQL server.** If you reload your environment, these changes will disappear.

-These methods have the same signature as their `read` counterparts, except they require an additional `data` variable.

-For example, the following call to `writeFragment` _locally_ updates the `completed` flag for a `Todo` object with an `id` of `5`:
+The `writeFragment` method resembles `readFragment`, except it requires an additional `data` variable.
+For example, the following call to `writeFragment` updates the `completed` flag for a `Todo` object with an `id` of `5`:

 ```js
 client.writeFragment({